IbraheemLanre/HBC_React/boxes/README.md

 ## Boxes

-This is a bare minimum exmple of creating a component and rendering it to the root element.
+This is a bare minimum example of creating a component and rendering it to the root element.

 ## Screenshot